Infant sun protection: How parents can keep their baby safe

 Infant sun protection: How to keep your baby safe

-Skin cancer is the most common cancer in the United States, and it only takes one blistering sunburn during childhood or adolescence to nearly double a person’s chance of developing melanoma – the deadliest form of skin cancer – later in life.
+Skin cancer is the most common cancer in the United States, and it only takes one blistering sunburn during childhood or adolescence to nearly double a person’s chance of developing melanoma – the most serious form of skin cancer – later in life.

 To protect your baby from the sun, follow these tips from board-certified dermatologists.